-Another version of the Greek myth is that the goddess Artemis had sent the scorpion after Orion because he had attempted to ravish her.
+Another version of the Greek myth is that the goddess Artemis had sent the scorpion after Orion after he had attempted to ravish her.
 Because Orion and Scorpio are positioned at opposites from each other, it is said that Orion flees under the horizon whenever Scorpio rises in the sky.

-Deep Space Objects in the Scorpio Contellation
+Deep Space Objects in the Scorpio Constellation

-Another interesting fact is that being the eighth sign of the zodiac, Scorpio is on the ecliptic which means Mars and Antares occasionally appear like identical twins quite close together.
+Another interesting fact is that being the eighth sign of the zodiac, Scorpio is on the ecliptic.
+As a result, Mars and Antares occasionally appear like identical twins quite close together.

-Great Beginer Telescopes under $500
+Great Beginner Telescopes under $500

-Orion AstroView 90mm Equatorial Refractor Telescope
+AstroView 90mm Telescope

-XT8 Classic Dobsonian Telescope & Beginner Barlow Kit
+XT8 Classic Dobsonian & Beginner Kit

 StarBlast 6i IntelliScope Reflector Telescope